 Product Display Ads

 Product Display Ads are cost-per-click display ads that generate traffic to a product’s detail page.
 They use product or interest targeting to deploy highly relevant ads to shoppers with certain interests or shoppers who are actively viewing specific products.

-You can see them on the product detail page, on the right side of search results, at the bottom of search results, on the customer reviews page, at the top of the offer listing page, and in Amazon-generated marketing emails such as follow-ups and recommendations.
-Product Display Ads actually run across desktop, mobile web, and the mobile app.
-All this above mentioned can easily be done through our Amazon software!
+You can see them on the product detail page, on the right side of search results, at the bottom of search results, on the customer reviews page, at the top of the offer listing page and in Amazon-generated marketing emails such as follow-ups and recommendations.
+Product Display Ads actually run across desktop, mobile web and the mobile app.

 If your business goes through any holiday or seasonal spikes, keeping track of your advertising in real-time may be important to you.

 Unfortunately, Amazon does not make it easy to quickly analyze real-time and daily reporting.
 However, there are a number of precautions you can take to prepare for high-demand days, such as Prime Day, seasonal holidays or Cyber Monday.

 The Portfolios program gives you the opportunity to group campaigns into, well, portfolios.
 Once grouped, you can pull metrics for that portfolio, add/remove campaigns from that portfolio, and set budget caps for those campaigns.

 So, to use the previous example of a retailer of tents and backpacks, let’s say you put all your “tents” in one portfolio and all your “backpacks” in another.
 You can now see how each subset is performing with just the click of a button.